amckenna41/iso3166-flags/README.md

 Issues
 ------
-Due to the nature of the methodology for getting the ISO 3166-2 subdivision flags, as well as the verbosity of flags included, there may exist several outstanding issues with the dataset of icons, including incorrect or missing flags for certain countries/territories.
-Please feel free to raise an Issue in the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab for any such cases and I will try to rectify it.
+Due to the nature of the methodology for getting the ISO 3166-2 subdivision flags, as well as the verbosity of flags included, there may exist several outstanding issues with the existing flag icons.
+A list of countrys that have no recognised subdivisions and hence no flags in iso3166-2 is listed in the file scripts/iso3166-files/noISO3166-2Flags.csv.

-Any other issues, errors or bugs can be raised via the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab in the repository.
+Another outstanding issue is some ISO3166-2 flags not having an existing or easily accessible SVG version of their flag hence some flags are in png/jpg/gif format.
+Please feel free to do a PR if SVG versions of these flags become available.

+Please feel free to raise an Issue in the [Issues](https://github.com/amckenna41/iso3166-2-flag-icons/issues) tab if any incorrect/missing subdivision flags as well as any errors/bugs are found

 Contact
 -------